 Cash for Colgate is around (which is not very high) ~6%.
 Also, if we look at the short term investments and long term investments of Colgate, they are pretty much nonexistent.
 Most likely we can deduct from above that Colgate is not looking to puruse any major acquisition strategy.
 Also, note that cash and cash equivalents improves the Current Ratio

 How does Colgate define the Cash and Cash Equivalents in Accounting Policies?

-Colgate defines Cash and Cash Equivalents as per below.
+Colgate defines Cash as per below.